 Sundays: Boat trips, tours and other activities dependent on service from your hosts are not available on Sundays.
 We’ve also been asked to do our best to make you aware that Sundays are a day of rest and religious observance for the Christian folk of Raja Ampat.
 Please resist the temptation to pressure your hosts into taking you anywhere on Sundays – there’s plenty of swimming, snorkelling and exploring to be had around your accommodation.
-Meals will be served as usual, but apart from that and departures to Waisai for the ferry, your hosts will be spending the day with their family and community.
+Meals will be served as usual, but apart from that and any essential Waisai transfers, your hosts will be spending the day with their family and community.
 If you’d like to be truly considerate, avoid scheduling arrivals and departures for Sundays so as to allow your hosts to participate in their traditional community and family life.

 Places of worship: Never enter a church or mosque without seeking permission first and always ensure you are appropriately dressed before doing so.
 It’s best to only visit places of worship in the company of a local villager after consulting them as to whether your dress is suitable.
 (You need to be better dressed than on average – especially if a service is taking place.)